 In the large-group market, the ACA’s reforms are less pronounced, but there have been some important changes.
 Out-of-pocket costs must be capped, just as they are in the small-group market, and the requirement that young adults be allowed to remain on a parent’s policy until age 26 also applies in the large-group market.

 There is no requirement under the ACA for small employers (fewer than 50 full-time equivalent employees) to offer health insurance.
-Many choose to do so in order to have a competitive benefits package, but the ACA does not penalize them if they choose not to offer coverage.
+Many choose to do so to have a competitive benefits package, but the ACA does not penalize them if they choose not to offer coverage.

 To be enrolled or not to be enrolled

 You’re not required to accept the health insurance that your employer offers.
 But if you’re eligible for coverage from your employer and decline it, you will likely be ineligible for subsidies in the exchange if you opt to buy your own health insurance instead.
-Here’s more about how that works, but the short story is that if the plan your employer offers is considered affordable and offers minimum value under the ACA’s guidelines, you’re not eligible for subsidies in the exchange.
+Here’s more about how that works, but the short story is that if the plan your employer offers is considered affordable and offers minimum value under the ACA’s guidelines, you’re not eligible for subsidies in the Marketplace/exchange.

 What happens if you lose your job?

-Prior to the ACA, COBRA was often the only realistic choice for employees who left their job and had pre-existing health conditions.
+Before the ACA, COBRA was often the only realistic choice for employees who left their job and had pre-existing health conditions.
 The Congressional Omnibus Budget Reconciliation Act of 1985 allows ex-workers and dependents to continue to purchase health coverage through the employer-sponsored plan for a defined period (usually 18 months, but 36 months of coverage is available in some circumstances) after they leave their employers.

 For employees who didn’t have pre-existing conditions, the individual market was generally the logical place to turn when they no longer had access to a group plan, as individual health insurance was much less expensive than COBRA in most states.
 That was because nearly every state allowed medical underwriting to be used in the individual market, which meant that only relatively healthy people could obtain coverage.